cihanb/kubernetesdemo_rp/README.md

 Note: it may take a few mins to create the cluster.
 Ensure the kubernetes cluster creation is complete before proceeding to the next step.

-For best placement, we require Redis Enterprise Pack (Redis<sup>e</sup> Pack) pods to be placed on separate kubernetes nodes.
-This ensures better availability when cluster nodes fail.
+For best placement, Redis Enterprise Pack (Redis<sup>e</sup> Pack) pods should be placed on separate physical nodes in the Kubernetes cluster.
+This ensures better availabilityunder nodes failures.
 Placing multiple Redis Enterprise Pack (Redis<sup>e</sup> Pack) nodes in the same physical host can cause multiple nodes to fail at once and may result in availability and data loss.
 To ensure we can guarantee better placement, we need to upgrade the kubernetes cluster to **1.6.2** or better.
 You can do the upgrade in the details page of the kubernetes cluster deployment we just created.

 ![getting-started](https://raw.githubusercontent.com/cihanb/kubernetesdemo_rp/master/media/view-cluster.jpeg)